EleniLPetrou/pacific_herring_RADseq/README.md

 ## Directory structure

-Scripts are organized into folders, whose name describes the analysis conducted:
+Scripts are organized into folders, whose name describes the analysis conducted.
+Here are some examples:
-- R
 - bayenv2
 - bowtie2
 - stacks